joshgerdes/jekyll-uno/_posts/2022-01-11-create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 10. Click **Save**
 11. ![Azure VPN Connection](/uploads/azurevpnclient-beforeconnection.png "Azure VPN Connection")
 12. Click **Connect**
-13. Enter in your Azure Active Directory credentials _(you may be prompted for MFA, depending on the rules - you can use Azure VPN application under conditional access)_
+13. Enter in your Microsoft Entra ID credentials _(you may be prompted for MFA, depending on the rules - you can use Azure VPN application under conditional access)_
 14. ![Azure VPN Connection](/uploads/azurevpnclient-afterconnection.png "Azure VPN Connection")
 15. **You should now be connected to the Azure network through a point to site VPN!**
 16. If I run 'ipconfig /all' on my device, I can see a PPP adapter that is connected and on the VPN address range created earlier: 172.0.0.2